This post may contain affiliate links.

 However, from a teaching point-of-view, there is an exception to this.
-If you feel overwhelmed or have writer’s block, writing the way you talk is a good starting point to just get your thoughts onto paper.
-It can be good as a sort of “free-write” when you’re brainstorming ideas, or trying to get an article rolling.
+If you feel overwhelmed or have writer’s block, writing the way you talk is a good starting point to just get your thoughts on paper.
+It can be good as a sort of “free-write” when you’re journaling or brainstorming ideas, or trying to get an article rolling.

 But if you’re writing a product description for your e-commerce site, or writing a blog post for the world to see, or even sending a professional email to a client, writing the way you speak isn’t really the way to go unless your copy has been fine-tuned for grammar, spelling, and punctuation mistakes.

 So, if you start out by writing the way you talk, you need to make sure you edit and revise, and edit and revise some more.
 Writing can always be improved.
 Which leads me to my second tip, and number one writing tool…